Residency in Medical Physics

 Ongoing support from federal agencies, private foundations, individuals, and corporations provides more than $424 million per year to fund more than 3,500 research projects.
 Faculty members and residents provide care to nearly 91,000 hospitalized patients and oversee more than 2 million outpatient visits a year.

 The City of Dallas

-The Dallas/Fort Worth metroplex boasts a sophisticated, big city style of living.
-DFW is a cultural center, rich in the arts, as well as a sports center for major league teams in football, baseball, basketball, hockey, and soccer.
+Dallas/Fort Worth boasts a sophisticated, big-city style of living.
+D/FW is a cultural center, rich in the arts, as well as a sports center for major league teams in football, baseball, basketball, hockey, and soccer.
 The area has many recreational parks and opportunities to participate in outdoor sports all year round due to the mild winter weather.
-Dallas is a major fashion market center and has many exciting shopping malls, shops and boutiques.
+Dallas is a major fashion market center and has many exciting shopping malls, shops, and boutiques.

 The affordable cost of living offers area residents a high quality of living for a relatively modest cost.
 Many trainees and students buy homes and cars and start families in the region, aided by the absence of state income tax in Texas.